claractnn/claractnn/README.md

 - 👋 Hi, I’m @claractnn.
-I'm currently on a work-study contract as a web developer.
+I'm currently looking for an intership or work-study contract in web development.
 - 👀 I’m interested in frontend development, UI/UX design, art...
-- 🌱 I’m currently learning the basics of HTML, CSS and Wordpress.org
+- 🌱 I’m currently learning the basics of HTML, CSS and SASS.
 - 👩🏻‍💻 I am a beginner in the field but passionate about creation and development !

 <!---